Balasubramaniam077/Balasubramaniam077/README.md

 ---

 <p align="center">
-  <i>"Understanding system and analysis the year and make it in short time"</i>
+  <i>"First Understand the System then crack it with your knowledge"</i>
 </p>